BinstonWinston/SMO-Prop-Hunt/README.md

 ### Controls (same as SMO online with these additions)
 * Randomize Prop (switch between hider and seeker)
-* Rotate thru Props (hold ZL + press ZR)
+* Rotate thru Props (hold R + press left stick)
-* Freeze in mid-air (hold L + press R), useful for getting the exact positioning for a prop to blend in
+* Freeze in mid-air (hold L + press left stick), useful for getting the exact positioning for a prop to blend in

 ### :warning: Known Issues
 * Switching kingdoms while a prop is active crashes the game.
 For now, please turn off props when switching kingdoms (either go into seeker mode or turn off the Hide&Seek game mode)